kilfour/QuickMGenerate/README.md

 *Note :* The Component 'generator' does not actually generate anything, it only influences further generation.

+### Generating Trees.
+Trees are a special kind of hierarchy and care needs to be taken to avoid recursion and such.

+They get their own generator : `MGen.Tree<TBase, TEnd>(int maxDepth, params Type[] derivedTypes)` `TBase` the base type of your tree structure.
+`TEnd` the *leaf* type of your tree structure.
+derivedTypes : all types that exist in your tree hierarchy, make sure to also include TEnd.

+maxDepth N means: I want up to N levels of actual structure.
+Once I hit depth N, I must return a Leaf.
+That is:
+ - maxDepth = 1 → just a Leaf
+ - maxDepth = 2 → a Node(Leaf, Leaf)
+ - maxDepth = 3 → a Node(Node(Leaf, Leaf), Leaf)

+Throws an ArgumentException if maxDepth < 1.

 ___
 ## Other Usefull Generators